feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 - Using a single string.
 - Using a list of values.

 In the first case, the column with the categorical variable is sorted alphabetically and the split is determined by the cut-off.
-We advise the user to be very cautious when working in such a setting as alphabetical sorting in combination with a cut-off does not always provide obvious results.
+We recommend being very careful when using a single label or category as cut-off, because alphabetical sorting in combination with a cut-off does not always provide obvious results.
+In other words, for this way of splitting the data to be meaningful, the alphabetical order of the categories in the reference variable should have to have an intrinsic meaning.

-A better way of using this class would be to pass a list with the values of the variable that want to be sent to the reference dataframe.
+A better purpose for splitting the data based on a categorical variable would be to pass a list with the values of the variable that want in the reference dataframe.
 A real life example for this case is the computation of the PSI between different customer segments like 'Retail', 'SME' or 'Wholesale'.
+In this case, if we indicate ['Retail'] as cut-off, observations for Retail will be sent to the basis data set, and those for 'SME' and 'Wholesale' will be added to the test set.

+#TODO: are be absolutely sure that if we pass 'Retail' the split is alphabetically but if we pass ['Retail'] it uses the list?
+Do we have a test for this? or can we add one?

 Let's show how to set up the transformer in this case.
+#TODO: it would be nice to have a feature that changes the distribution in the groups.
+Would it be possible to add one?

 .. code:: python